Rookout/docs/docs/installation-node.md

 ## Node Rook Installation

 __Pre-requisites:__
-- *Node v4.x/v6.x/v8.x*
+- *Node v4.x/v6.x/v8.x* ([download here](https://nodejs.org/))
 1. Add our npm package to your package.json :
     ```bash
     $ npm install --save rookout
     ```

-2. Require the package in your app's entry-point file :
+1. Require the package in your app's entry-point file :
     ```javascript
     const rook = require('rookout/auto_start');
     ```

+To check if the rook connects successfully to the agent, see how to in the [Troubleshooting section](troubleshooting-rooks.md)

 ### Next steps
 You now need to [install the Rookout Agent.](#rookout-agent-installation)